ehernandez42/ehernandez42/README.md

 ### [Portfolio](https://eleazarhernandez.me)

 ### 🌱 I’m currently building:
-    - 🖥 A cool, different set of ways to protect your AI prompts.
+    - 🖥 AI apps in the world of PII security and AI assistants
-    - 🖥 Learning management system to brush up on my Java and SQL skills.
-    - 🖥 Data Analytics and other sorts of data-heavy projects

 <!--
 **ehernandez42/ehernandez42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.